Interface

 groebner_learn(polynomials; options...)

-Computes a Groebner basis of the ideal generated by polynomials and emits the trace.
+Computes a Groebner basis of the ideal generated by polynomials and emits a trace.

-The trace can be used to speed up the computation of other Groebner bases, which should be specializations of the same ideal as the one groebner_learn has been applied to.
+The trace can be used to speed up the computation of Groebner bases of specializations of the same ideal as the one groebner_learn had been applied to.

 See also groebner_apply!.